-- v) Shoreline protection or stabilization measures shall not be permitted for the sole purpose of reducing the setback pursuant to Section 2.7.3 of the Land Use Bylaw or for reclaiming land lost due to erosion. - w) Shoreline protection measures should not be allowed for the purpose of extending lawns or gardens, or to provide space for additions to existing or new structures. - x) Applications for shoreline protection or stabilization works shall include a report, prepared by a Professional Engineer with experience in coastal and/or geotechnical engineering, which describes the proposed modification and shows: - i.
-The need for the proposed modification to protect existing structures; - ii.
-Where the modification is proposed to protect new structures, the locations on the property where those structures could be built and not require shoreline modification; - iii.
-If any natural hazards, erosion, or interruption of geohydraulic processes may arise from the proposed modification, including at sites on other properties or foreshore locations; - iv.
-The cumulative effect of shoreline protection or stabilization along the drift sector where the works are proposed; - v.
-Whether there will be any degradation of water quality or loss of fish or wildlife habitat because of the modification; - vi.
-Whether conditions should be incorporated into the development permit to achieve the objectives of this Development Permit Area. - y) Where shoreline protection or stabilization measures are proposed, they shall be designed by a Professional Engineer with experience in coastal and/or geotechnical engineering, and: - i.
+- s) Shoreline protection or stabilization measures shall not be permitted for the sole purpose of reducing the setback regulations in the Land Use Bylaw or for reclaiming land lost due to erosion. - t) Shoreline protection measures should not be allowed for the purpose of extending lawns or gardens, or to provide space for additions to existing or new structures. - u) Applications for shoreline protection or stabilization works may be considered to protect existing structures and shall include a report, prepared by a Professional Engineer with experience in coastal and/or geotechnical engineering, which describes the proposed modification and shows: - i.
+The need for the proposed modification to protect existing structures; - If any natural hazards, erosion, or interruption of geohydraulic processes may arise from the proposed modification, including at sites on other properties or foreshore locations; - iii.
+The cumulative effect of shoreline protection or stabilization along the drift sector where the works are proposed; - iv.
+Whether there will be any degradation of water quality or loss of fish or wildlife habitat because of the modification; - v.
+Whether conditions should be incorporated into the development permit to achieve the objectives of this Development Permit Area. - v) Where shoreline protection or stabilization measures are proposed, they shall be designed by a Professional Engineer with experience in coastal and/or geotechnical engineering, and: - i.
 Limit the size to the minimum necessary to prevent damage to existing structures or established uses on the adjacent upland; - ii.
 Apply the 'softest' possible shoreline protection measure that will still provide satisfactory protection; - iii.
 Not be expected to cause erosion or other physical damage to adjacent or down-current properties, or public land; - iv.
 Address compatibility with adjacent shoreline protection works.